SGhuman123/Data-Science-Portfolio/Udemy_Master_Time_Series_Analysis/Forecasting_Air_Miles_for_next_12_months/README.md

 This notebook is focused on Time Series Forecasting using the Holt-Winters method, also known as Triple Exponential Smoothing.
-It uses the 'airmiles' dataset to demonstrate the process.
+It uses the `airmiles.csv` dataset to demonstrate the process.

 > **The aim is to forecast the Airmiles taken by passengers in the future horizon of 12 months.
 It involves the following steps:**